liferay-design/liferay.design/src/markdown/lexicon/core-components/empty-state.md

 ---
-title: 'Empty States'
+title: 'Empty State'
 figmaLink: 'https://www.figma.com/file/02DVhuHVTDbzaMjNM7IUKWp0/lexicon?node-id=261%3A30'
-description: 'Empty states provide users with feedback on the reasons behind the empty state and what they can do to move out of the empty state.'
+description: 'Empty state provide users with feedback on the reasons behind the empty state and what they can do to move out of the empty state.'
 order: 245
 draft: false
 productName: 'LIFERAY DXP'